andregaio/clip/README.md

 </div>

 ### Notes
- - This implementation borrows code from https://github.com/moein-shariatnia/OpenAI-CLIP
+ - The code has been heavily borrowed from https://github.com/moein-shariatnia/OpenAI-CLIP